tinygiant98/aoc2022/README.md

 Day 13: Still behind.
 Tried to do this via npeg for a while with about 99% success, but it had a lot of trouble with recursion on empty lists list `[[[]]]`, so I moved over to json since the inputs all looks like arrays.
 Pretty easy after that.
 The final portion of the code with all the `foldl` was code I picked up elsewhere as I my mind isn't obtuse enough for that.

 Day 14:  This one was interesting.
 It didn't have to be done with an actual grid of sequences, but I did it that way to visualize it when I was debugging.
 I need to learn a bit more about sequence modification (`map`, etc.), but I did write my first effective iterator in this exercise, so there's that.

+Day 15:  Had to redo Part 2 because it was soooo sloooow.
+Found some interesting ideas on the megathread and implemented one of them to drop the processing time from hours to milliseconds.
+Lots of really smart people out there, apparently I'm not among them.